/*

 *

 * request.
-However if you first want to test the RuleGroup
+However if you first want to test the RuleGroup, set the

 * block action specified by individual rules contained within the group.
 Instead of blocking matching